Oregon Child Advocacy Project

 The Oregon Child Advocacy Project at the University of Oregon School of Law pursues legal change to protect children's interests.
 Faculty and students associated with OCAP work on legislative proposals and provide research assistance and consultation to attorneys in cases that advance the project’s goals.
 OCAP does not represent individual clients or give advice to private individuals.

 INTERESTED IN JUVENILE LAW?
-The Oregon Juvenile Academy is sponsoring a two-day training for juvenile court lawyers in Eugene on October 21-22 (Monday and Tuesday).
+The Oregon Juvenile Academy sponsors a training for juvenile court lawyers in Eugene in October.
 Law students may attend part or all the conference free if they volunteer some time to help with registration or other tasks at the conference.
-You can see more information about the conference here.
+You can see more information about this past fall’s conference here.
 The Academy is a consortium including the state Office of Public Defense Services, the Juvenile Law Section of the State Bar, Youth Rights and Justice, representatives from the DOJ, and, of course, the law school.
 Lawyers from all over the state come to this training.
 The materials and presenters are always good, and it's a great chance to network.
-If you would like to attend, please email Professor Leslie Harris, email@example.com by September 24.
+If you would like to attend next year or have further questions, please email Professor Leslie Harris, email@example.com.

 - Faith Healing: Parents’ Faith and Children’s Health